lvrnjak1/MainServer/README.md

 > [Submit bugs and feature requests](https://github.com/lvrnjak1/MainServer/issues) and help us verify fixes
 [Submit pull requests](https://github.com/lvrnjak1/MainServer/pulls) for bug fixes and features

+Current contributors are students of team Delta

 ## Feedback
 If you have questions, or you would like to reach out to us about an issue you're having or for development advice, you can contact <mainserverapp@gmail.com>

-Current contributors of student team Delta